ARTICLE ON CLIMATE CHANGE IN TANZANIA

 • Building water reservoirs

-• Re-use, recycle and Reduction of the use for resources like water
+• Re-use, recycle and Reduction of the use of resources like water

 • Rainwater harvesting and retention